Applying for SFA/SSFA

 What the e1132 can and can't do

-The new process means that ALL correspondence will be done electronically - the serving person will be able to track the progress online.
-The hope is that the increase in electronic communication will decrease calls to the HASC and this will give them more time to focus on allocations.
-The Service person will be able to sign the Licence to Occupy and book their 'Pre move -out', 'Move-out' and 'Move-In' appointment online.
+The process means that ALL correspondence will be done electronically - the serving person will be able to track the progress online.
+The increase in electronic communication has decreased calls to the HASC and this gives them more time to focus on allocations.
+The Service person is able to sign the Licence to Occupy and book their 'Pre move -out', 'Move-out' and 'Move-In' appointment online.